TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/i2c_led_blink.md

 # Introduction

 This example demonstrates setting of multiple LED at the same time connected to the same I2C controller.
+\if SOC_AM65X
+The application will blink all the I2C controlled LED in the IDK.
+\else
 The application will blink all the I2C controlled LED in the EVM.

+\endif
 Application exits after 10 iterations..

 # Supported Combinations {#EXAMPLES_DRIVERS_I2C_LED_BLINK_COMBOS}